maixnor/wu-quartz/content/semester 3/Group Structure & Process.md

 	- more brains make better decision
 - groups are better if ...
 	- individuals can contribute their opinion
-	- #todo p1 6 30
+	- various perspectives are taken into account
+	- motivated to find the (objectively) best solution
+	- expert knowledge is shared and considered

 ## Process Loss
 - any aspect of group interaction that inhibits good problem solving
+	- production blocking
 	- shared information bias
-	- production blocking
 	- groupthink
 	- ingroup favoritism

-### Idea Production
+### Production Blocking - Idea Production
 - Diehl and Stroebe (1987)
 - #todo
 - individual brainstorming and disregard are best

 - production blocking
-	-
 	- if I have to wait I have time to forget and to overthink and therefore not share my ideas
 		- they might not be the best, but quantity finds by chance a good idea

-#### Avoid
+#### How to do better
 - nominal group technique
 	- leader introduces the problem, group members silently write down ideas concerning the issue, approx 10 to 15 minuts
 	- sharing ideas
 	- discussion of each idea
 	- each member ranks the five most preferred solutions, writes the ranking down on a card, laeder collects cards, averages the rankings and informs